cartes-suica

 • If the card is lost, the amount cannot be refunded.

-• Important: the Suica card cannot replace a JR Pass, but often come as a complement.
+• Important: the Suica card cannot replace a JR Pass, but often comes as a complement.

 It may happen that a bug or a technical malfunction prevents you from using the exit gate.
 No need to panic: Just go to the information desk and say ___から来ました ( ___ kara keemashta), which means "I'm coming from ___ ."
 For example, if you took the train/metro at Shibuya, say "Shibuya kara keemashta" and the station attendant will debit the fare from your card, whilst checking its condition.

-However, it is not possible to enter and exit the same station (for example to cross it or see off someone) with the Suica.
-It will then be necessary to find the station attendants near the gates and you will have to buy a platform ticket, about ¥130 (~US$0.98) to ¥200 (~US$1.51) depending on the area in Japan.
+However, it is not possible to enter and exit the same station (for example to cross it or hand it to someone) with the Suica.
+It will then be necessary to find the station attendants near the gates and pay ¥140 (~US$0.91).

 Seasoned travelers in Japan appreciated the combined ticket "N'EX+Suica", but it is not on sale anymore since 2013, March 31.
 Moreover, the Narita Express fare cannot be paid by Suica, and buying a ticket is necessary.